MBATech-NMIMS-2021/DSA/Notes/classmatesNotes/SamsNotes/DSANotes.md

 -   Works on the principle of first in first out (**FIFO**)
 -   So the first element that gets inside also becomes the first element to leave the queue.

+---

+#### Applications

+---

+##### Call centers

+---

+- To hold people calling them in order, until a service representative is free.

+---

+##### CPU task processing

+- Serving request on a single shared resource like printer, CPU task scheduling.

+---